Inner Circle (professional wrestling): Feud with Men of the Year and American Top Team

 Dan Lambert introduced the stable American Top Team.
 The team consists of UFC fighters Andrei Arlovski, Junior Dos Santos, Jorge Masvidal, and Paige Vanzant, with the stable also being allied with the Men of the Year, Ethan Page and Scorpio Sky.
 Lambert's consistent bashing of AEW and its roster instantly drew the ire of Jericho, who would challenge the Men of the Year to a tag match against himself and Hager on Rampage: Grand Slam, but due to the various interference by American Top Team, Men of the Year ultimately emerged as the victors.
 A rematch was set with a 6-man tag team match that consisted of the Men of the Year alongside Junior Dos Santos, who was making his pro wrestling debut, against the team of Jericho, Hager, and TNT Champion, Sammy Guevera.

 Due to interference from Lambert and Paige Vanzant, American Top Team was once again victorious.
 After a post-match beat down of Guevara, Jericho, and Hager, Santana and Ortiz ran off American Top Team.

 Betrayal and Jericho Appreciation Society

-On the March 9, 2022 episode of Dynamite after the fallout of Revolution, Jericho had attempted to shake Eddie Kingston's hand only for 2point0 to attack both men and the fellow Inner Circle members to save Jericho, leading to a heel turn for him and Jake Hager.
-After beating down Ortiz and Santana, Jericho created a new stable called the "Jericho Appreciation Society," which consisted of himself, Hager, 2point0, and Daniel Garcia.
-The Inner Circle ultimately collapsed and started a feud with Santana, Ortiz, Kingston and the Blackpool Combat Club, managed by William Regal and consisting of Moxley, Bryan Danielson, and Wheeler Yuta.
-After a match at Double or Nothing, with the Jericho Appreciation Society victorious, Jericho defeated Ortiz in a hair vs hair match on the June 15, 2022 episode of Dynamite with the help of Guevara.
+On the March 9, 2022, episode of Dynamite after the fallout of Revolution, Jericho had attempted to shake Eddie Kingston's hand only for 2point0 to attack both men and the fellow Inner Circle members to save Jericho, leading to a heel turn for him and Jake Hager.
+After beating down Ortiz and Santana, Jericho created a new stable called the "Jericho Appreciation Society," which consisted of himself, Hager, 2point0, and Daniel Garcia, disbanding The Inner Circle name in the process.
+The JAS started a feud with Santana, Ortiz, Kingston and the Blackpool Combat Club, managed by William Regal and consisting of Moxley, Bryan Danielson, and Wheeler Yuta.
+After a match at Double or Nothing, with the Jericho Appreciation Society victorious, Jericho defeated Ortiz in a hair vs hair match on the June 15, 2022, episode of Dynamite with the help of Guevara.